mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 by using two that send sequences of numbers.
 It prints all the numbers received and exits once both channels are closed.
-The `switch` statement is used to read from multiple channels.
-This is described in more detail later.

 ```go
 package main